-Researchers and physicians are still learning much about mild cognitive impairment.
-For many people, the condition eventually progresses to Alzheimer's disease or another disorder causing dementia.
+Researchers and physicians are still learning about mild cognitive impairment.
+For many people, the condition eventually progresses to dementia due to Alzheimer's disease or another disorder causing dementia.

-Other people experience little progression in memory loss, and they don't develop the whole spectrum of symptoms associated with dementia.
+Other people's memory loss doesn't progress much, and they don't develop the spectrum of symptoms associated with dementia.

 Many medical problems can cause memory loss or other dementia-like symptoms.
-Most of these conditions can be successfully treated, and your doctor can screen you for conditions that cause reversible memory impairment.
+Most of these conditions can be treated.
+Your doctor can screen you for conditions that cause reversible memory impairment.

 Possible causes of reversible memory loss include:

 - Medications.
-A single medication or a certain combination of medications may result in forgetfulness or confusion.
+Certain medications or a combination of medications can cause forgetfulness or confusion.

 - Minor head trauma or injury.
-A head injury from a fall or accident — even an injury that doesn't result in a loss of consciousness — may cause memory problems.
+A head injury from a fall or accident — even if you don't lose consciousness — can cause memory problems.

-- Depression or other mental health disorders.
+- Emotional disorders.
 Stress, anxiety or depression can cause forgetfulness, confusion, difficulty concentrating and other problems that disrupt daily activities.

 - Alcoholism.
 Chronic alcoholism can seriously impair mental abilities.
 Alcohol can also cause memory loss by interacting with medications.